weverthonmachado/ggreveal/README.md

 <img src="man/figures/unnamed-chunk-4-3.png" width="70%" />

-You probably want to save these graphs using `reveal_save()`, so you can easily include them later in a presentation:
+You probably want to save these plots to include them later in a presentation.
+Use `reveal_save()`:

 ``` r
 reveal_save(plot_list, "myplot.png", width = 8, height = 4)